MoneyStack/moneystack3-jekyll/problem.md

 > "What if I borrow money from my 401K to pay off all my credit card debts?"

-Maybe you thought of asking your parents or family for advice.
-And then you check yourself because the last thing you need is judgement, strings attached, and Mrs. Jones across the street from your Mom knowing your business.
+Maybe you thought of asking your parents or friends for advice.
+Then you stop yourself because the last thing you need is judgement, strings attached, and your mom's friend Mrs. Jones knowing your business.

 So you consider talking to a real life expert, a professional financial advisor.
-And then you check yourself again because you don’t have time to call their office to make an appointment for a consultation two weeks out, you don’t have time to enter a ton of personal information in their gnarly old computer system, and you don’t know what all this will cost but you do kind of get a feeling it might get expensive.
+Then you stop yourself again because you don’t have the time to call the office to make an appointment for a consultation, enter a ton of personal financial information into their gnarly old computer system, and spend precious hours of your life meeting in an office.
+You don't even know what all that would cost, but you have a feeling it might get expensive.
 All you really want is a simple answer to your question.

 Enter MoneyStack.